Please ensure Javascript is enabled for purposes of website accessibility

 Frequently Asked Questions About Drunk Driving Car Crashes

-If you have been involved in a drunk driving accident, or another car wreck, Munley Law Personal Injury Attorneys can help.
-Take a look at our drunk driving FAQ.
+Don’t face a drunk driving accident or car wreck alone.
+Munley Law Personal Injury Attorneys can fight for you.
+To learn more, take a look at our drunk driving FAQ.

 What Are the Penalties For a DUI?

-• For a BAC of .08 to .099 drivers may face up to six months of probation and a fine of $300 to up to two years in prison and fines of up to $5,000.
+• A BAC of .08 to .099, drivers may face up to six months of probation and a fine of $300 to up to two years in prison and fines of up to $5,000.

 • For a BAC of .08 to .099, drivers may face 48 hours to 6 months in prison and fines of $5,000 up to a penalty of five years in prison and fines up to $10,000.

-• For a BAC of .16% and higher or use of a controlled substance, drivers can face 6 months in prison and fines of $5,000 to five years and prison and fines of $10,000.
+• For a BAC of .16% and higher or use of a controlled substance, drivers can face 6 months in prison, fines of $5,000 to five years, and fines of $10,000.

-If you are injured in a drunk driving collision with a truck driver, the limitations on BAC do change.
+Yes, if you are injured in a drunk driving collision with a truck driver, the limits on BAC do change.
 A truck driver cannot have a BAC of .04% or greater within 2 hours of driving.
-Not only will a truck driver face criminal charges, but they will lose their Commercial Drivers License (CDL) for up to one year.
+A truck driver will face criminal charges and lose their Commercial Drivers License (CDL) for up to one year.

 What Happens If I Was Partially At Fault in the DUI Accident But Was Not Drinking?

-If you were partially at fault for a car crash, you can still recover damages.
+You can still recover damages if you were partially at fault for a car crash.
 However, the amount of compensation you receive may be less than what you would receive if you were not at fault.

 In addition, the amount of fault can play a part in how much compensation you receive.
 For example, if you are found 10 percent at fault for the accident, you will receive 90 percent of the compensation.